enegalan/easy-markdown-editor/README.md

   - **code**: Can be set to  ```` ``` ```` or `~~~`.
 Defaults to ```` ``` ````.
   - **italic**: Can be set to `*` or `_`.
 Defaults to `*`.
 - **unorderedListStyle**: can be `*`, `-` or `+`.
 Defaults to `*`.
+- **initialHtmlParse**: If set to `true` when editor instanciates will convert HTML text to markdown.
+This option will be set to `true` if `html` button is on toolbar, otherwise it will be `false` by default.
 - **scrollbarStyle**: Chooses a scrollbar implementation.
 The default is "native", showing native scrollbars.
 The core library also provides the "null" style, which completely hides the scrollbars.
 Addons can implement additional scrollbar models.
 - **element**: The DOM element for the `textarea` element to use.
 Defaults to the first `textarea` element on the page.
 - **forceSync**: If set to `true`, force text changes made in EasyMDE to be immediately stored in original text area.
 Defaults to `false`.